 30. Visit Mount Harriet - The Second Highest Peak in Andamans - Port BlairThe second highest peak of the Andaman Islands, Mount Harriet offers amazing panaromic view of the islands.
 Also view the 20 Rupee Note location from this location.
 Madhuban at Mount Harriet is a good trekking trail that many adventure lovers love to explore.
 You can even go for bird watching here.

 31. Visit to Cinque Island - The twin island Cinque is just mesmerizingCinque island is another wonder of the islands.
 A private boat has to be chartered to visit this destination.
 A special permit is required to land on Cinque Island.
 At Cinque Island you can go for fishing, Scuba Diving and snorkeling.
-Night stay on this island is not allowed, however, you can stay in a boat near this island.
+This island can be visited only during the day and no night stay is allowed as per new Government regulation.
 Our Cinque island Andaman tour explains one such tour.

 32. Take a Luxury Yacht to explore the islands in the Andaman archipelagoAvail a luxury yacht and explore the islands by yourself.

 33. Relax by the beachLet go worries and explore the beauty of the islands.
 How about just lazying at the beach?